FrozenAssassine/Juli-React/README.md

     <img src="images/icon.svg" height="200px" width="auto" alt="alternate text">
  </p>
  <h1  align="center">Juli Programming Language</h1>

- ###

  My own programming language called Juli in Typescript and React

+#

+### INFO: Work in progress, so the interpreter is missing.
+You can only generate the Abstract Syntax Tree.

 ### Syntax: